qualuo/dijkstras-algorithm/README.md

 6. For every neighbor (connected vertex) of `current` node: if sum of `distance` to the neighbor is less than the neighbor's current `distance`, save the smaller value (shorter distance), and set a pointer/reference to neighbor.
 7. Repeat from 4 until unvisited set is empty.

-Looks something like this in code:
+Looks along the lines of this in code:
 ``` C#
         // Dijkstra's Shortest Path Algorithm implementation (no priority queue)
         void FindPathsDijkstra(List<List<GameObject>> nodesGrid, GameObject nodeInitial) {